-Table 3.3 / ctd.
+Table 3.3 / contd.

-Risk Likelihood Impact on CESEE Hard/no-deal Brexit Low The likelihood of some kind of deal between the EU-27 and the UK remains quite high.
-There are major incentives for both sides to avoid a 'hard' Brexit.
-Moreover, the UK parliament has put in place various measures that make a 'nodeal' Brexit almost impossible.
-Medium The UK and EU-27 economies are heavily intertwined, and London has huge importance for euro area finance.
-A breakdown of talks and a 'hard' Brexit would likely have quite serious economic and political consequences.
+Risk Likelihood Impact on CESEE Collapse in one or more inflated asset markets Low Real estate, bond and equity markets across the world, including in much of CESEE, are inflated by historical standards.
+This reflects a decade of ultralose monetary policy.
+So long as central banks remain in ultra-loose mode (which seems overwhelmingly likely), it is hard to see what will deflate these asset markets.
+Nevertheless, as 2008-2009 showed, the financial community can be blind to certain risks in the system, which then explode without warning.
+High As the 2008-2009 financial crisis showed, the emergence of stress in the financial system can have wideranging effects and can quickly spill over into the real economy.
+It is true that the role of global central banks has increased markedly since then, which could cushion the impact somewhat, but it is hard to see how a big fall in, for example, house prices would not have a sizeable negative impact on growth.
+Renewed outbreak of the euro area crisis Low Progress on reforms of the euro area to better insulate it from the next downturn in growth remains painfully slow.
+In Germany, such reforms tend to be seen as the German taxpayer subsidising profligate Southern Europeans.
+Some insurance is provided by the expanded role of the ECB in recent years, but over the medium term this may not be enough on its own to prevent a new crisis.
+High In the long run, the euro area needs a banking union and some kind of fiscal sharing to be able to ward off speculative market attacks during downturns.
+Any break-up of the euro area would badly affect the economies of CESEE, due to high levels of trade, investment and financial integration.
+Breakdown of UK- EU trade talks Low The likelihood of some kind of deal between the EU27 and the UK remains quite high.
+There are major incentives for both sides to avoid a 'cliff edge'.
+Medium The UK and the EU27 economies are closely intertwined, and London has huge importance for euro area finance.
+A breakdown in talks would likely have quite serious economic and political consequences.
 The most direct effects would be felt in Western Europe, but the strong linkages between the German economy and CESEE would provide a channel of contagion to our region as well.
-Emerging markets crisis moves beyond Turkey to affect more countries in the CESEE region Low After a decade of ultra-loose monetary policy, levels of global liquidity are at extremely high levels.
+New emerging markets crisis affects several countries in the CESEE region Low After a decade of ultra-loose monetary policy, levels of global liquidity are at extremely high levels.
 Investors need yield, and as such there are still lots of dollars and euros willing to finance even high-risk debts in CESEE.
 In addition, most countries have reduced private debt/GDP since the crisis, including in foreign currency, and generally external vulnerabilities are lower (current account deficits have mostly been cut or have disappeared over the past decade).
 Turkey seems like a big outlier in our region.
 Medium The impact of the crisis in 2018 on Turkey's currency and bond markets, and then as a follow-through on inflation and the economy, is a big warning sign to the rest of the region.
 However, the much lower external vulnerability of almost all other CESEE countries provides a lot of insulation.
 The most exposed are probably those which also tend to borrow in US dollars, specifically Ukraine and Kazakhstan.
-Collapse in one or more inflated asset markets Low Real estate, bond and equity markets across the world, including in much of CESEE, are inflated by historical standards.
-This reflects a decade of ultralose monetary policy.
-So long as central banks remain in ultra-lose mode (which seems overwhelmingly likely), it is hard to see what will deflate these asset markets.
-Nevertheless, as 2008-2009 showed, the financial community can be blind to certain risks in the system, which then explode without warning.
-High As the 2008-2009 financial crisis showed, the emergence of stress in the financial system can have wideranging effects and can quickly spill over into the real economy.
-It is true that the role of global central banks has increased markedly since then, which could cushion the impact somewhat, but it is hard to see how a big fall in, for example, house prices would not have a sizeable negative impact on growth.